rbbrzrd/GIMP-plugins/README.md

 On Linux, enable the executable flag on the "info_layers.py" file.

 In the main menu, go to "Extensions/Plugins-Python/Layer/Info-layers..." for English.
-The plug-in window should appears.
+The plug-in window should appears if you click on that.

 ### ArrowsCreator-0.2.py : #####################################################
   **Description**